Miniatures

 Legend

-The 1st miniatures where sculpted in ‘Green Stuff’ as far back as 1989.
+The first miniatures were sculpted using ‘Green Stuff’ as far back as 1989.

 History